Library: History

 The history of libraries began with the first efforts to organize collections of documents.
 The first libraries consisted of archives of the earliest form of writing—the clay tablets in cuneiform script discovered in Sumer, some dating back to 2600 BC.
 Private or personal libraries made up of written books appeared in classical Greece in the 5th century BC.
 In the 6th century, at the very close of the Classical period, the great libraries of the Mediterranean world remained those of Constantinople and Alexandria.

 The Fatimids (r.
 909–1171) also possessed many great libraries within their domains.
 The historian Ibn Abi Tayyi’ describes their palace library, which probably contained the largest collection of literature on earth at the time, as a "wonder of the world".
 Throughout history, along with bloody massacres, the destruction of libraries has been critical for conquerors who wish to destroy every trace of the vanquished community's recorded memory.
 A prominent example of this can be found in the Mongol massacre of the Nizaris at Alamut in 1256 and the torching of their library, "the fame of which", boasts the conqueror Juwayni, "had spread throughout the world".

 The libraries of Timbuktu were established in the fourteenth century and attracted scholars from all over the world.

+The oldest modern public library was the Załuski Library (Biblioteka Załuskich, Bibliotheca Zalusciana) established in 1732 in Warsaw, Poland-Lithuania, which ultimately evolved into the National Library of Poland.

 Functions

-Libraries may provide physical or digital access to material, and may be a physical location or a virtual space, or both.
-A library's collection can include books, periodicals, newspapers, manuscripts, films, maps, prints, documents, microform, CDs, cassettes, videotapes, DVDs, Blu-ray Discs, e-books, audiobooks, databases, table games, video games and other formats.
+Libraries may provide physical or digital access to material, and may be a physical location, virtual space, or both (hybrid).
+A library's collection can include books, periodicals, newspapers, manuscripts, films, maps, prints, documents, microform, CDs, cassettes, videotapes, DVDs, Blu-ray Discs, e-books, audiobooks, databases, table games, video games, and other formats.
 Libraries range widely in size, up to millions of items.

-Libraries often provide quiet areas for studying, and they also often offer common areas to facilitate group study and collaboration.
-Libraries often provide public facilities for access to their electronic resources and the Internet.
+Libraries often provide quiet spaces for private studying, common areas to facilitate group study and collaboration, and public facilities for access to their electronic resources and the Internet.
 Public and institutional collections and services may be intended for use by people who choose not to—or cannot afford to—purchase an extensive collection themselves, who need material no individual can reasonably be expected to have, or who require professional assistance with their research.

 Services offered by a library are variously described as library services, information services, or the combination "library and information services", although different institutions and sources define such terminology differently.
 Organizations or departments are often called by one of these names.